trentlarson/lives-of-gifts/src/markdown/about.md

   today's scarcity mindsets will be replaced with systems that encourage even more giving, and we will starve out extractive institutions.

-It will always be important to fulfill expectations; one's integrity is sacred.
-And some measurements (eg. money) will remain useful in some contexts.
+Some measurements (eg. money) will remain useful in many contexts.
 But the most important work we can do is unexpected and is not measured, so let's minimize our accounting systems and grow a culture that donates our work and our lives toward whatever satisfies our souls the most.
 Let's flip the script on today's trade-oriented world to one where we prioritize gifts... and go further: let's show how we can run our lives on a "gifting economy".

 ### How? ###